Bankruptcy Exemptions: Chapter 7

 These protections are called exemptions, which sometimes protect entire types of property, while other times exemptions may have limits as to the value that they may protect, such as a home.
 Exemptions may also be affected by the filer's tax filing

 It is important for filers to know that their state's laws, and sometimes federal law, will establish what set of bankruptcy exemptions are available to them.
 Every state has its own set of exemptions that may either co-exist with federal exemptions or replace them.
 It is very important for filers to consult with a local bankruptcy attorney or become very familiar with the exemptions available to them in order to maximize the property they retain.

 Below are some of the common types of bankruptcy exemptions that may be available in typical Chapter 7 filings, along with some short descriptions of how they work:

 It should probably come as no surprise that the main property that filers are concerned about when they file for Chapter 7 is their home.
+People want to avoid foreclosure at all costs.
 Fortunately, homestead exemptions exist that may protect a filer's home.
 On the downside, however, there are almost always limits to the amount protected by homestead exemptions.

 For example, the federal homestead exemption is limited to about $20,000.
 State homestead exemptions vary widely with some offering significantly more protection from creditors than others.

 A person's car may also be protected from Chapter 7 creditors and the sale of assets, but state and federal laws will usually put a cap on the amount of the vehicle's value that will be protected.
 States vary widely on the amount protected from as little as no exemption, up to the full value of a car.